FAQs - Volunteering

 - Possess or be able to obtain a clear and current Texas Driver’s License

-- Serve at least six shifts per month
+- Serve at least seven shifts per month

 How much time is required?

 CVFD asks its volunteers to serve at least eight 12 hour shifts each month which is just slightly more than once each week.
 We have volunteers from all walks of life including engineers, executives, nurses, teachers, and many more.
 Many of these volunteers have a spouse and children.
 As a volunteer you are able to rest at the station until you are dispatched to an incident.
 Our scheduling process is flexible and can accommodate most people.